CEXT-Dan/PyRx/README.txt

 Python (cPython)
-bindings for AutoCAD® ObjectARX® 2021-2024 bindings for AutoCAD® ActiveX  2021-2024 uses wxPython for the GUI ,Dialogs and CAdUiPalette wrapper
+bindings for AutoCAD® ObjectARX® 2021-2024 bindings for AutoCAD® ActiveX  2021-2024 uses wxPython for the GUI, Dialogs and CAdUiPalette wrapper

 Embeds Python (3.10.10) and wxPython(4.2.0) into a loadable ARX module